JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-hierarchy.md

 If you add a watchOS target, like `watchosArm64`, the `watchos` source set is created, and the code from the `apple`, `native`, and `common` source sets is compiled to `watchosArm64` as well.

-Kotlin Gradle Plugin creates type-safe accessors for all the source sets from the default hierarchy template, so you can reference them without `by getting` or `by creating` constructions compared to the [manual configuration](#manual-configuration):
+The Kotlin Gradle plugin creates type-safe accessors for all of the source sets from the default hierarchy template, so you can reference them without `by getting` or `by creating` constructions compared to the [manual configuration](#manual-configuration):

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">